olena-syrotenko/java-multithreading/README.md

 // InfiniteTask was interrupted.
 Interruption flag was checked
 ```

 `join()` - is used to pause the execution of other threads unless and until the specified thread on which join is called is dead or completed.
 It can be useful if we need to stop a thread from running until another thread gets ended.
-Also time of pause can be passed as a prarameter.
+Also time of pause can be passed as a parameter.

 ```java
 thread1.start();